14.16 — Converting constructors and the explicit keyword

 There are some occasions when it does make sense to make a single-argument constructor non-explicit.
 This can be useful when all of the following are true:

-• The converted value is semantically equivalent to the argument value.
+• The constructed object is semantically equivalent to the argument value.

 • The conversion is performant.